xdrpp/stc/cmd/stc/stc.1.md

 supplied.  `-i` and `-o` are mutually exclusive, and can only be used in default mode.

+`-post`
+:	Submit the transaction to the network.

 `-preauth`
 :	Hash a transaction to strkey for use as a pre-auth transaction signer.
 Beware that `-net` must be set correctly or the hash will be